deeprhythms/Fetch-Bandcamp-Sales-via-API-to-Google-Sheet/README.md

 **BRIEF'ISH INTRODUCTION TO WHAT IT DOES**

 This script fetches yesterday's Bandcamp sales automatically via the Bandcamp API and appends those to the next empty row in a Google Sheet.
-If you'd like to start using it today, uncomment the lines in code to fetch data for a specific date range, add the data range in the cript and run the script.
-Comment out the date range part and the script now fetches yesterday's sales as by default.
+If you'd like to start using it today, uncomment the lines in code to fetch data for a specific date range, add the data range and run the script.
+Once run, comment out the date range part and the script now fetches yesterday's sales as by default.

 I advise you to first test the script by running it manually.